 The site was originally owned by Liverpool City Council and was sold to the North West based Housing Association, Torus Group, in 2018.
 Planning was awarded for 47 homes in March 2020.

 Alongside this, as part of the £8 million development, an independent living scheme for over 55s is underway.
+The project is seeking a May 2022 completion.

 Overall, the scheme will contribute to the preservation of the historic Allerton Fire and Police Station, preserving original features and meeting local demand for affordable housing.